mansurbeknarzullayev/mansurbeknarzullayev/README.md

 ### Hi there 👋

-I am Mansurbek Narzullayev Software Engineer.
+I am Mansurbek Narzullayev, a software engineer.

 - 🔭 I’m currently working on TassVision and SamSMU
 - 🌱 I’m currently learning NLP and Computer Vision